lordpretzel/xwidgets-reuse/README.md

 <!-- [![MELPA Stable](http://stable.melpa.org/packages/xwidgets-reuse-badge.svg)](http://stable.melpa.org/#/xwidgets-reuse) -->
 <!-- [![MELPA](http://melpa.org/packages/xwidgets-reuse-badge.svg)](http://melpa.org/#/xwidgets-reuse) -->

 # xwidgets-reuse

 Enables convenient reuse of xwidgets sessions for multiple purposes (less resource consumption).
 Since we may want multiple key bindings deepening on the purpose, e.g., viewing articles in `elfeed`, the package maintains a list of minor modes that will be deactivated when a session is reused for a different purpose.

 ## Usage

-- call `xwidgets-reuse/xwidget-reuse-browse-url(URL &optional use-minor-mode)` to browse a `URL` in xwidgets reusing an existing session if it exists.
+- call `xwidgets-reuse-xwidget-reuse-browse-url(URL &optional use-minor-mode)` to browse a `URL` in xwidgets reusing an existing session if it exists.
 If `use-minor-mode` is given, it should be a minor mode that is activated in the xwidgets buffer (presumably binding keys for the specific purpose).
-- `xwidgets-reuse/register-minor-mode(minor-mode)` - Registers minor mode `minor-mode` with `xwidgets-reuse`.
-This minor mode will automatically be turned off when another minor mode from `xwidgets-reuse--xwidgets-specialization-minor-modes` is used through ‘xwidgets-reuse/xwidget-reuse-browse-url’.
+- `xwidgets-reuse-register-minor-mode(minor-mode)` - Registers minor mode `minor-mode` with `xwidgets-reuse`.
+This minor mode will automatically be turned off when another minor mode from `xwidgets-reuse--xwidgets-specialization-minor-modes` is used through ‘xwidgets-reuse-xwidget-reuse-browse-url’.

 ### Example